ie3-institute/simona/docs/readthedocs/developersguide.md

 ## API compatibility policy

-We maintain a simple, strict policy for public API (interfaces) and method lifecycle to keep releases predictable for downstream users and integrations:
+We follow a simple, strict policy for public API (interfaces) and method lifecycle to keep releases predictable for downstream users and integrations:

-- No interface changes in patch versions
+- Major releases (x -> x+1) include big changes: new architecture, redesigned APIs, etc.
+- Minor releases (x.y -> x.y+1) include additive changes: new features or extensions.
-  - Patch releases (x.y.z -> x.y.z+1) may only contain bug fixes and non-API behavioral fixes.
-They must not change public type signatures, remove or rename public classes or methods, or alter method signatures in a way that would break source or binary compatibility for users.
+- Patch versions (x.y.z -> x.y.z+1).
+These may only contain bug fixes and non-API behavioral fixes, but no breaking changes.
-  - Examples of forbidden changes in patch releases: renaming a method, changing a method parameter type, removing a public class, or changing the visibility of an API member.

-- No method deprecations; interfaces may change in major and minor versions
-  - We avoid introducing deprecation-only transitions in patch or minor releases.
-Instead, if an API must be changed, the change is scheduled for a minor (x.y -> x.y+1) or major (x -> x+1) release where breaking changes are allowed.
-We do not mark methods as deprecated as a separate lifecycle step.
+- No method deprecations: We avoid introducing deprecations.
+Instead, if an API must be changed, the change is scheduled for a minor or major release where breaking changes are allowed.
+This allows a simple maintainance without supporting a long deprecation period and keeps the codebase cleaner.
-  - This means: when you need to replace, rename, or remove an API, do it as part of a planned minor or major release and provide migration notes in the changelog and documentation.

-Why these rules?
-- Predictability: Consumers of SIMONA rely on stable APIs for reproducible experiments and integrations.
-Minimising API churn in patch releases reduces surprise breakages.
-- Simplicity: Avoiding a long deprecation period keeps the codebase cleaner and reduces maintenance overhead from supporting legacy shims over many versions.

-Guidance for contributors
-- If your change touches a public API, decide whether it is a bug fix (safe for patch) or a breaking change (must go into a minor/major release).
-If unsure, err on the side of conservative: target a minor release.
-- For breaking changes planned in a minor or major release, update:
-  - ReadTheDocs and any API docs (ScalaDoc / JavaDoc) to show the new interface and migration steps.
-- Avoid using `@deprecated` annotations as a primary method of staged migration.
-If you think a deprecation step is strictly necessary, present it in the PR description and get explicit approval from reviewers and maintainers.
+## Reviewing and merging pull requests
+Reviewers should check that the PR meets the criteria outlined in the "Finalising your pull request" section above, including automated checks and manual review.
+If the PR is ready to merge, reviewers can approve it and merge it into the dev branch.
+If there are open issues that need to be addressed, reviewers should provide clear feedback to the contributor and request changes before approval.

-Reviewer checklist (quick)
+### Reviewer checklist
-- Does the PR change any public types, method signatures, or class visibility?
-If yes: ensure the PR targets a minor/major release branch.
 - Does the PR add `@deprecated` or similar deprecation notes?
 If yes: ask for rationale and explicit approval; prefer scheduling the change for a minor/major release instead.
-- For patch branches: confirm the version bump is a patch, and check that only bug fixes / internal refactors are present.

-Exception process
-- In exceptional cases (e.g., security fixes that unavoidably require an API change in a patch), obtain an explicit sign-off from a repository admin.
-Document the reason, the change, and the mitigation plan in the PR and changelog entry.
+- Is the new code is properly documented and / or are there any necessary follow-up tasks necessary that are excluded from the PR for reason.
+These should be tracked at least by creating a new issue for them.

 ## Protocols